Is Realty Income Well Managed? (NYSE:O)

-This article will take a close look at the skill, alignment and decisions of Realty Income’s (O) management.
+This article will take a close look at the skill, alignment and decisions of Realty Income’s (NYSE:O) management.

 Over the years I have discussed Realty Income with hundreds of individuals.
 When I ask why they like the stock the responses fall into 2 categories almost without exception.